ln-komandur/ESP32/ESP-NOW and Webserver/ReadMe.md

 ## Master with Sensors

-One ESP32 acts as a client sending temperature and humidity data from a sensor to a server, without itself (client) being on any wifi network.
+One ESP32 acts as a client sending temperature and humidity data from a sensor to a server, without itself being on any wifi network.
 It sends to the MAC address of the server using the ESP-NOW protocol.
+Since it is the one pushing the data to the server, it is considered as the Master.

 Code is as in https://github.com/ln-komandur/ESP32/blob/master/ESP-NOW%20and%20Webserver/ESP32NOW_PeerMaster_DHT11DataSender.ino